Ashgabyte/jsondeepsearch/README.md

 Returns a tuple with of two: a ```dict``` (last match: {key: value}) and a ```list``` (all matches: [key, value, original dict name with absolute indexes]).
 For single values of array the dict is empty (no pairs "key":"value", but only "value")

+> Do not use expressions as parameters by calling the following functions, use only names of variables, dictionaries, lists and tuples